-"Transportation Regulated Employees" or "Covered Employees" means all City employees subject to U.S. Department of Transportation's federally mandated drug and alcohol regulations with respect to the following: (1) are required to hold a commercial driver license (CDL) to operate a commercial motor vehicle and are subject to the rules of the Federal Motor Carrier Safety Administration governing drug and alcohol testing under 49 CFR Part 40; or, (2) are employed with any of the safety-sensitive functions as per 49 CFR Part 655 including the following: (a) operating a revenue service vehicle, including when not in revenue service; (b) operating a nonrevenue service vehicle, when required to be operated by a holder of a CDL; (c) controlling dispatch or movement of a revenue service vehicle; (d) maintaining (including repairs, overhaul and rebuilding) a revenue service vehicle or equipment used in revenue service; (e) carrying a firearm for security purposes.
-A volunteer shall be considered a Transportation Regulated Employee if the volunteer is required to hold a CDL to operate the vehicle, or the volunteer performs a safety sensitive function for the City and receives remuneration in excess of his or her actual expenses incurred while engaged in the volunteer activity.
+"Transportation Regulated Employees" means all City employees subject to U.S. Department of Transportation's federally mandated drug and alcohol regulations with respect to the following: (1) are required to hold a commercial driver license (CDL) to operate a commercial motor vehicle and are subject to the rules of the Federal Motor Carrier Safety Administration governing drug and alcohol testing under 49 CFR Part 40; or, (2) are employed to operate a revenue service vehicle at any time, in any revenue service or not, controlling the dispatch or movement of a revenue service vehicle or maintaining a revenue service vehicle and are subject to the rules of the Federal Transit Administration governing drug and alcohol testing under 49 CFR Part 655.